Ilnar Salimzianov's Personal Site

 - Visibility and Impact: Your datasets gain a wider

-audience in the ML/AI community, leading to more citations and
+audience in the ML/AI community, leading to more citations and greater

-greater impact for your work.
+impact for your work.

 - Free, Secure Hosting: MDC provides a stable,

-long-term home for your valuable data, ensuring it remains
+long-term home for your valuable data, ensuring it remains discoverable

-discoverable and usable for years to come.
+and usable for years to come.

 - Simplified Contribution: If your data isn't in a

 machine-readable format, I can help.
-My role is to assist in
+My role is to assist in cleaning,

 For Content Creators, Journalists, and Publishers